-What the team is known for Experienced team providing knowledge of conventional and renewable power generation, energy regulatory and climate change law, as well as high-profile oil and gas M&A. Well respected for its project financing and procurement, capital markets and M&A expertise, the group is especially active in Alberta, with further capabilities in Ontario and Québec, as well as in multi-jurisdictional mandates.
-Offers advice on all aspects of environmental law, including issues related to air, soil and water, as well as endangered species, waste management and climate change.
-Also provides advice on a broad range of Aboriginal law matters.
+Norton Rose fields an experienced Canadian team providing knowledge of conventional and renewable power generation, energy regulatory and climate change law, as well as high-profile oil and gas M&A. The firm is well respected for its project financing and procurement, capital markets and M&A expertise and is especially active in Alberta, with further capabilities in Ontario and Québec, as well as advising on multi-jurisdictional mandates.
+The team offers advice on all aspects of environmental law, including issues related to air, soil and water, as well as endangered species, waste management and climate change.
+It also provides advice on a broad range of Aboriginal law matters.